 House of Hope continues to improve access to healthier and fresher foods for our clients and partner agencies, while also improving access to information and education on health and nutrition by providing the following programs:

 - Daily access to a variety of fresh fruits and vegetables, always at no cost to our clients in each of our four Client Choice food pantries.

-- The launch of our agricultural and vocational production farm in Palm City.
-The farm is currently producing over 150 heads of lettuce and other vegetables each week.
-When the infrastructure that is currently under construction or in planning is complete, the farm will produce as much as 4,000 pounds of produce monthly.
+- The launch of our Growing Hope Farms in Palm City.
+The farm is currently producing over 1000 heads of lettuce and other vegetables each week.
+When the infrastructure that is currently under construction or in planning is complete, the farm will produce as much as 5,000 pounds of produce monthly.

-- The care and maintenance of our three nutrition gardens (East Stuart, Golden Gate and Banner Lake) used for food production, as well as gardening and nutrition programming.
+- The care and maintenance of our four nutrition gardens (East Stuart, Golden Gate, Banner Lake Academy, YMCA of the Treasure Coast) used for food production, as well as gardening and nutrition programming.
 The produce generated stays in the communities where the gardens are based.

 - Gardening to Grow Healthy Children, a gardening and nutrition education program that reaches over 500 children and adults annually in local after school programs, through our nutrition gardens, and other locations.

 - Health and Nutrition programming at the Golden Gate Center for Enrichment, including health seminars, smoking cessation classes, garden to plate cooking classes, Crock-Pot cooking classes, meditation and yoga instruction, gardening classes, health screenings and vaccinations, and more.

 - Case management services for our clients to help them develop a personal plan to work toward their goals of stability, sustainability and health.